voxel51/fiftyone/docs/source/integrations/lightning_flash.rst

 Adding model predictions
 ________________________

-Once you have a trained Flash model, there are a couple of ways that you can use the FiftyOne integrations to add generate and add model predictions to your |Dataset| or |DatasetView|.
+Once you have a trained Flash task, there are a couple of ways that you can use the FiftyOne integrations to add generate and add model predictions to your |Dataset| or |DatasetView|.